vapolia/Svg-Samples/README.md

 **iOS storyboard** (not maui ios): usage in an xcode storyboard
 <details>
   <summary>Click to expand</summary>
-Using Visual Studio Mac, open your storyboard file using `Open with xcode`.
-Add an Image view (UIImageView), set its custcom `Class` property to `UISvgImageView`, and optionally add new `User Defined Runtime Attributes` as required:
+Open your storyboard file using `Open with xcode`.
+Add an Image view (UIImageView), set its custcom `Class` property to `UISvgImageView`, and optionally add a new `User Defined Runtime Attributes` as required:

 ![Attribute Inspector](https://image.ibb.co/e5N0uw/Prt_Scr_capture_11.jpg)